andreped/DMDetect/README.md

 The data set used, **DDSM**, can be downloaded from [here](https://www.kaggle.com/skooch/ddsm-mammography/discussion/225969).
 When downloaded, uncompress and place the folder structure in the data/ folder (see Project structure [below](https://github.com/andreped/DMDetect/blob/main/README.md#project-structure)).

 #### Segmentation
-The data set we used **CSAW-S**, can be downloaded from [here](https://zenodo.org/record/4030660#.YHGTJOgzaiN).
-Place the uncompress data into the data/ folder in the Project structure, such that the raw data is structured as such: data/CSAW-S/CSAW-S/CsawS/anonymized_dataset/.
+The data set we used, **CSAW-S**, can be downloaded from [here](https://zenodo.org/record/4030660#.YHGTJOgzaiN).
+Place the uncompressed data into the data/ folder in the Project structure, such that the raw data is structured as such: data/CSAW-S/CSAW-S/CsawS/anonymized_dataset/.

 ### How to use?